 Kezar Lake remains one of Maine's cleanest and clearest lakes, with above average water quality and clarity.
-Historically and in the current monitoring year, Kezar Lake's trophic state indicators (water clarity, total phosphorus, and chlorophyll-a) have been better than both statewide and historic averages.
-Water clarity is statistically significantly improving in all three and chlorophyll-a is statistically significantly improving in the upper basin.
-The water columns of all three basins of Kezar Lake were well-oxygenated, which helped cold-water fish species survive the warmest months of the year. pH in the lake in 2018 rebounded to nearhistoric median annual levels after a four-year degrading trend and record lows in 2015-2016.
-All three basins are experiencing a statisticallysignificant degradation in total alkalinity, which would otherwise help to buffer against dramatic changes in pH.
-Color in 2018 was below historic medians for all three basins because of the relatively dry summer and fall.
+Historically and in the current monitoring year, Kezar Lake's trophic state indicators (water clarity, total phosphorus, and chlorophyll-a) have been better than both statewide and most historic averages.
+Water clarity is statistically7 significantly improving in all three basins and chlorophyll-a is statistically significantly improving in the upper basin.
+The water columns of all three basins of Kezar Lake were well-oxygenated, which helped coldwater fish species survive the warmest months of the year. pH in the lake in 2019 was higher than the historic mean at all three basins.
+The upper and lower basins are experiencing a statistically significant degradation in total alkalinity, which would otherwise help to buffer against dramatic changes in pH.
+Color in 2019 was below historic medians for all three basins despite the moderate rainfall from June-September.